stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 * Tenant will have a `Quota` to limit resource consumption.

+* Tenant will have an option to create *sandbox namespaces* for owners and editors, when `sandbox` is set to *true*.
+  * Sandbox will follow the following naming convention **{TenantName}**-**{UserName}**-*sandbox*.
+  * In case of groups, the sandbox namespaces will be created for each member of the group.

+* `onDelete` is used to tell Tenant-Operator what to do when a Tenant is deleted.
+  * `cleanNamespaces` if the value is set to **true** *Tenant-Operator* deletes all *tenant namespaces* when a `Tenant` is deleted.
+Default value is **false**.

 * `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
 The field is required if you want to create an ArgoCD AppProject for the tenant.

 * `hibernation` can be used to create a schedule during which the namespaces belonging to the tenant will be put to sleep.
 The values of the `sleepSchedule` and `wakeSchedule` fields must be a string in a cron format.

-* Tenant will have an option to create *sandbox namespaces* for owners and editors, when `sandbox` is set to *true*.
-  * Sandbox will follow the following naming convention **{TenantName}**-**{UserName}**-*sandbox*.
-  * In case of groups, the sandbox namespaces will be created for each member of the group.

 * Namespaces can also be created via tenant CR by *specifying names* in `namespaces`.
   * Tenant-Operator will append *tenant name* prefix while creating namespaces, so the format will be **{TenantName}**-**{Name}**.